canokeys/canokey-documentation/content/development/protocols/admin.md

 | 6700 | Incorrect length |
 | 6985 | SN has been set |

-### 9. Get version
+### 12. Get version

-Read the version of the firmware.
+Read the version of the firmware and the hardware.

 #### Request